 Mrs. Perera is widely recognized for her innovative leadership style and vision for a progressively global learning environment for all grade levels.
 Under her leadership, there has been an expansion of new opportunities for online courses and dual enrollment opportunities with Virginia State University and Paul D. Camp Community College.
 A 1:1 iPad initiative was also implemented for all 9th – 12th grade students as part of the division’s i-SLE 21 (Initiative for Student Learning and Engagement in the 21st century) program.
 IWCS is currently the only school division with a 1:1 iPad initiative in Region II and has been recognized as a model for technology initiatives by the Virginia Department of Education.

 During her tenure as superintendent of IWCS, she led the division to full accreditation each year -- including 2011 District Accreditation from AdvancedED & the Southern Association of Colleges and Schools (SACS).
 IWCS is ranked fourth academically out of fifteen school divisions in Region II, with a decrease in the division’s dropout rate to less than 5%, an increase in the division’s on-time (4-year cohorts) graduation rate to 87% and an increase in the number of students attending a two or four-year college to an all-time high of 73%.
-SAT scores have improved by 23 points when compared with the state average and graduates of the division continue to receive scholarship awards in excess of $4.1 million.
-In addition, the school division was recognized by the Virginia School Board Association for its environmentally friendly efforts and awarded the 2012 GO GREEN School Division of The Year.
+SAT scores have improved by 23 points when compared with the state average and graduates of the division continue to receive scholarship awards in excess of $7 million.
+In addition, the school division was recognized by the Virginia School Board Association for its environmentally friendly efforts and awarded Platinum Certification in the 2013 GO GREEN Public Schools Challenge.

 Before coming to Isle of Wight County, she served as a school improvement officer (SIO) or area superintendent in the nation’s seventh largest school district Houston Independent School District (HISD) in Houston, Texas.
 In Houston ISD she served ten schools, contributed to improving and stabilizing the middle school enrollment, increasing the at or above grade level reading and math scores by 8%, and decreasing the dropout rate by 3%.
 She led the planning, start-up, and opening of a 6th -12th grade all-female college preparatory academy designed to deliver a curriculum that emphasized Science, Technology, Engineering & Mathematics (S.T.E.M.) education.
 The most rewarding of her experiences in HISD was the opportunity to contribute to the development of a comprehensive secondary reform plan to turnaround some of the lowest performing schools (Apollo 20 Schools) in partnership with Harvard University.
 In order to achieve this – she worked collaboratively with the curriculum, instruction, and assessment departments to develop a rigorous K-12 curriculum aligned to state and national standards.